 - The DMV record from any other state that suspended or revoked your driving privileges as a result of your DUI conviction

 It goes without saying that you need not apply for any job requiring a commercial driver’s license if you receive a DUI conviction.
-It will preclude you from being able to obtain a CDL for possibly 10 years or longer, depending on whether it is your first conviction.
+It will preclude you from being able to for possibly 10 years or longer, depending on whether it is your first conviction.